Combodo/CombodoPayumStripe/doc/README.md

 every three implementations execute a request `handleCheckoutCompletedEvent` handled by `CheckoutCompletedEventAction`.
 > :loudspeaker: This is very important because as you can see in the extension [StripeV3UpdatePaymentStateOnCheckoutCompletedEvent](./sylius-example/src/AppBundle/Payment/StripeV3UpdatePaymentStateOnCheckoutCompletedEvent.php), you are supposed to plug your code onto this `CheckoutCompletedEventAction`.

-> :fearful: Attention, this solution is not 100% reliable.
-You must complete it with the cron.

 ## Redirect after payment